 5.6 We're also committed to protecting your information offline.
 All of your personal and business information, not just personal information and sensitive information, is subject to access controls.

 5.7 Whilst we take all reasonable measures to protect your personal information when it’s in our hands, it’s important to note that we’re unable to guarantee the security of the internet as a whole.
 If you’re using your product and service online, please ensure that you’re doing so in a secure environment.
 In addition, if you use email to send and receive your personal information, please be aware that the information may be less secure in transit.

 Our product promotion and how to opt out of

 - We may use your personal information to contact you about product upgrades and releases.
 We may also use your personal information to let you know about new services and special offers that may be relevant to your business.

-information for marketing purposes, you can let us know at any
+marketing purposes, you can let us know at any time through one

 - to opt out of email

 - login to my.MYOB and update your communication preferences; or